 1. Revert to previous system – unlikely now the step has been made?

-2. Redefine free grading period to be in line with each players membership period to restore a) the status quo to what players intuitively expect! and b) previous club leverage – implies invoice process change from annual to monthly? – also unlikely?
+2. ECF could restore the free grading periods to again be in line with each player’s new membership period, this would a) restore the status quo to what is intuitively expected! and b) restore previous club leverage (though the invoicing process may need to become monthly instead of annually).

-3. Provide a means to pay part/extended renewals to help players to synchronise to an early-season cycle – which would help reduce periods of uncertainty and ease the required size of club floats at no extra long-term expense to players.
-I have asked ECF but they will not allow this – so it is destined to perpetuate!!
-Not a positive influence on league chess?
+3. Provide a means to pay part/extended renewals to help players synchronise to an early-season cycle – which would help reduce periods of uncertainty and ease the required size of club floats at no extra long-term expense to players.
+When I asked ECF on this (Oct 2024), they said it had been considered but decided to not allow it.
+Hence, it is destined to perpetuate! – not a positive influence on league chess?

-1. Ring-fence a set amount (or defined proportion of the league balance?), to be used as a general grading fee reserve float and just recover any end of season liabilities from clubs? – avoids many in-season dialogs and ‘toeing-and-froing’ of pending reserves.
+1. Ring-fence a set amount (or defined proportion of the league balance?), to be used as a general game fee reserve float and just recover any end of season liabilities from clubs? – avoids many in-season dialogs and ‘to-ing and fro-ing’ of pending reserves.

-2. Delay submission for grading of results for all games that involve a new or liable-member player who has already reached quota – until such date that membership status as of 30th June of the current season is verified.
-This is because the stated assertion of league liability by ECF seems based on the action of the league making the grading submission – so no submission – no liability!
+2. Delay submissions to grading for results of all games that involve a new or liable-member who has reached quota – until such date that membership status as of 30th June of the current season is verified.
+This is because the stated assertion of league liability by ECF rests on the action of the league making the grading submission – so no submission – no liability!

 3. A more drastic measure is to not submit games for ECF grading at all and instead use a local equivalent calculation.
 Again, no submission – no liability! – but contentious – as it depends on what value club members place on having an ECF authenticated grade?
-No doubt some would consider it essential (and be members anyway) whilst others may appreciate not needing to pay an ECF membership.
-This has happened in the past, e.g. Yorkshire had it’s own system until 2018 (despite issues raised as to formula being patentable or data it produced being copyrighted, with the BCF attempting to charge local leagues for this).
+Some will consider it essential and be ECF members anyway so maybe play less league.
+Others may simply prefer not needing to pay an ECF membership.
+This has happened in the past, e.g. Yorkshire had it’s own system until 2018 (despite issues raised with the BCF as to formula being patent-able and data it produced being copyrightable, or not, with attempts to charge for this).
 About 185 players are registered to play NECL league – worth about £4k annual revenue to ECF – typically about a dozen may have a potential game fee liability at any one time.

 4… Other suggestions?